dbcook/openrocket-database/README.md

 #### Giant Leap Rocketry

 (History from various sources including Giant Leap Rocketry Inc. Facebook page, Aerotech news archives, etc.)

 Giant Leap Rocketry was originally founded on June 1, 1997 in Baton Rouge, LA.
-As of 2002 (rmrfaq archive) their address was 6061 Hibiscus Drive, Baton Rouge, LA 70808, and were selling phenolic tubing and fiberglass nose cones.
+As of 2002 (rmrfaq archive)
+their address was 6061 Hibiscus Drive, Baton Rouge, LA 70808, and the company was selling phenolic tubing and fiberglass nose cones.
+The owners were Ed Shihadeh of Baton Rouge and Kent (last name needed).

-As of 2005, Giant Leap was selling Aerotech motors; as of 2018 they are no longer selling motors.
+In 2005, Giant Leap was selling Aerotech motors; but as of 2018 they are no longer selling motors.

 Giant Leap Rocketry was sold in October 2016 to Dix Densley of Hillsboro, OR and Bob Martell of Portland, OR.
 Operations have been moved to Hillsboro, OR.
-The former owners were Ed and Kent (last names needed).
 I haven't found any information about any other sales of the company between 2005 and 2016.
+The current status of the company is unclear as there have been no Facebook posts since August 2017, and no other recent activity or even discussion of Giant Leap.

 There doesn't seem to have been any systematic production of print catalogs.
 The company had minimal presence on Facebook between their account starting in 2012, and fall 2016 right before the company was sold.